JasonHan666/ROS-wheeled-robot-master/kinetic/README.md

 or you can use kinect instead of lidar:

 	roslaunch four_wheel_urdf gmapping_kinect.launch
-Add map in Rviz and then use the steer interface to move the robot around.(Caution: do not collide with any obstacles)
+Add map in Rviz and then use the steer interface to move the robot around.(Caution: do not collide with any obstacles).Strongly recommend that use lidar instead of kinect because lidar has wider and farther range.

 When the map in Rviz becomes satisfactory, run the following: